gwankyun/CMake/Help/manual/presets/configurePresets-properties.rst

   An optional string representing the path to the installation directory, which will be used as the :variable:`CMAKE_INSTALL_PREFIX` variable.
-This field supports `macro expansion`_.
-If a relative path is specified, it is calculated relative to the source directory.
+This field supports
+  |macro-expansion|.
+If a relative path is specified, it is
+  calculated relative to the source directory.

 .. _`CMakePresets.configurePresets.cmakeExecutable`: